 James was elected in December 2019 as the MP for North West Norfolk.

 Born in Norwich, James grew up in North Walsham and was lucky enough to win an assisted place at Norwich School.
-Although he went to London to study at Queen Mary University, and to work he has kept his strong links to the county - not least as a season ticket at Carrow Road!
-James fought North Norfolk at the 2017 general election and it has always been his ambition to represent Norfolk in parliament.
+Although he studied at Queen Mary University, and worked in London he has kept his strong links to the county - not least as a season ticket at Carrow Road!
+James fought North Norfolk at the 2017 general election and it has always been his ambition to represent Norfolk in Parliament.

 Before being elected to Parliament, James had a number of roles in both the public and private sectors.
 Over the last six years he has been a Special Adviser to senior Cabinet ministers including the Defence Secretary and the then de facto Deputy Prime Minister.
 From July 2019 until the general election, James was a Senior Special Adviser to the Prime Minister in the Brexit Unit, helping secure the new Brexit deal.
 Prior to his roles in government, James worked in the private sector including for a consultancy advising major international business and for a leading mobile communications company.